-The best barbecue you can buy today
+The best BBQs you can buy in 2022

-This new model may look like a classic Weber BBQ but on the inside it’s a different kettle of brisket.
-Kamado barbecues have been all the rage since Big Green Egg came onto the market with its extraordinarily expensive range of ceramic models and, sure enough, other manufacturers like Kamado Joe, Char-Broil and now Weber have jumped on board with their own takes on the popular Japanese grilling and smoking method.
+This model may look like a classic Weber charcoal BBQ but on the inside it’s a different kettle of brisket.
+Kamado barbecues have been all the rage since Big Green Egg came onto the scene with its extraordinarily expensive range of ceramic models and, sure enough, other manufacturers like Kamado Joe, Char-Broil and now Weber have jumped on board with their own takes on the popular Japanese grilling and smoking method.

 Charcoal-based Kamados (or more accurately Mushikamados) are excellent for slow-and-low smoking, roasting and both indirect and hard-and-fast grilling, so they’re ostensibly a three-in-one outdoor cooking solution.
 This wide-bodied model comes with dual-walled ‘air’ insulation and an oven-style gasket in the stainless steel lid to prevent heat escaping around the edges.
 This means it’s good for really long smoking sessions of up to five hours and possibly more.
 Mind, I would always suggest using prime charcoal or, for even longer cooking times, Australian Heat Beads or Weber’s own briquettes.